 ARTICLES

-The deities enshrined are the three Sumiyoshi deities, Sokotsutsuno-no-Kami, Nakatsutsuno-no-Kami, and Uwatsutsuno-no-Kami, as well as Okinagatarashihime-no-Mikoto.
+The enshrined deities are the three Sumiyoshi deities—Sokotsutsuo-no-kami, Nakatsutsuo-no-kami, and Uwatsutsuo-no-kami—as well as Okinagatarashihime-no-mikoto.

-Sumiyoshi Shrine, located along National Route 5, has a structure where the grounds stretch straight from the first torii gate to the main shrine at the back.
-All you have to do is go straight ahead, passing through several torii gates!
+Located along National Route 5, Sumiyoshi Shrine is designed with a straight path leading from the first torii gate to the main shrine hall in the back.
+You just keep walking straight, passing through several torii gates!

-Going further in, you'll find the "Kodakara Inu" (Child-Treasure Dog) and the "Setake Stone."
-The Kodakara Inu (Child-Treasure Dog) is said to be a prayer for safe delivery and fertility by first stroking the head of the mother dog, then the stone of your zodiac sign, and finally stroking the head of the puppy.
-Meanwhile, the Setake Stone is a prayer for the child's growth, as it measures their height.
+Further in, you'll find the "Kodakara-inu" (Child-blessing Dog) and the "Setake-ishi" (Height-measuring Stone).
+For the Kodakara-inu, it is said that you can pray for a safe childbirth and fertility by first stroking the head of the parent dog, then the stone of your Chinese zodiac sign, and finally the head of the puppy.
+The Setake-ishi, on the other hand, is for praying for a child's healthy growth by measuring their height against it.

-Sumiyoshi Shrine is also said to grant various other blessings, such as safe voyages, safe traffic, and prosperous business.
-It is likely a shrine that locals naturally visit at important times in their lives.
+In addition, Sumiyoshi Shrine offers various blessings such as maritime safety, traffic safety, and business prosperity.
+It's surely a shrine that locals naturally visit at various milestones in their lives.

 Phone: 0134-23-0785